jackdoe/programming-for-kids/week-000.md

-This week is one of the more difficult ones.
-Lots of new things, and some of them might not work on your computer because it is too new or too old, for which I apologize.
-You might need a bit of help.
-If you get stuck just call a friend or parent to help you out.

 ## [DAY-0] The Computer

 All modern computers(laptops, phones, pc master race rgb monsters, etc) have somewhat similar components: Processor, Memory, Video Card, Disk and USB controller, WiFi card etc. Some of them are in one single chip and you cant even see them anymore, but they are there.
 For example there are chips that have Processor and Video Card together.
 The term for processor is actually CPU - Central processing unit, but we called it processors when we were kids and it kind of make sense, since it processes stuff.